Eshtaol22/alx-system_engineering-devops/0x00-shell_basics/README.md

-Read me for shell basics
+read me for shell basics